WonyoungCho/plink/docs/GWAS.md

 - `--adjust qq-plot` : checks the overall distribution on test statistics. (only works in plink1.x not in plink2.
 In the plink2 manual, `--adjust cols=+qq` is the same function, but it does not work.)
 - `--pfilter 1e-3` : only report statistics with p-values less than 1e-3.
 - `lambda` : median(chi-square)/0.455 for one degrees of freedom.

+- If the variant has less than the conservative threshold of p-value (Bonferroni-corrected threshold : 0.05/(number of variants)) in association test, we can say the variant is significant.

 # Sex info
 ```